lachlanhardy/one-more-thing-hack/README.md

 * Follow the steps on [this page](http://www.windowsazure.com/en-us/develop/mobile/how-to-guides/register-for-facebook-authentication/) to register your app for Facebook authentication with Mobile Services.

-* Copy over your App Key and Secret from Facebook into the appropriate slots in the 'IDENTITY' tab.
+* Copy over your App Key and Client Secret from Facebook into the appropriate slots in the 'IDENTITY' tab.
 Hit save.

 ![image](https://raw.github.com/lachlanhardy/one-more-thing-hack/master/mobile-facebook-auth.png)